egh/ledger-autosync/README.rst

 - supports ledger_ 3 and hledger_
 - like ledger, ledger-autosync will never modify your files directly
-- interactive banking setup via ofxclient [1]
+- interactive banking setup via ofxclient_
 - multiple banks and accounts
 - import of downloaded OFX files, for banks not supporting automatic download